Container port

-A container port or container terminal is a facility where cargo containers are transshipped between different transport vehicles, for onward transportation.
+A container port, container terminal, or intermodal terminal is a facility where cargo containers are transshipped between different transport vehicles, for onward transportation.
 The transshipment may be between container ships and land vehicles, for example trains or trucks, in which case the terminal is described as a maritime container port.
 Alternatively, the transshipment may be between land vehicles, typically between train and truck, in which case the terminal is described as an inland container port.

 In November 1932, the first inland container port in the world was opened by the Pennsylvania Railroad company in Enola, Pennsylvania.

 Port Newark-Elizabeth on the Newark Bay in the Port of New York and New Jersey is considered the world's first maritime container port.
 On April 26, 1956, the Ideal X was rigged for an experiment to use standardized cargo containers that were stacked and then unloaded to a compatible truck chassis at Port Newark.
 The concept had been developed by the McLean Trucking Company.
 On August 15, 1962, the Port Authority of New York and New Jersey opened the world’s first container port, Elizabeth Marine Terminal.

 Maritime container ports tend to be part of a larger port, and the biggest maritime container ports can be found situated around major harbours.
 Inland container ports tend to be located in or near major cities, with good rail connections to maritime container ports.